amlnewlands/Understanding-the-in-situ-Solar-Wind-Properties/README.md

-The lock file is what dictates to poetry the dependency versions all users should adhere to.
-Toml lists the dependencies and versions for each.
-With these files confirmed in your repository download and run the following in your terminal:

 While in the project directory you can run the following command to activate the dependency installed poetry environment as your kernel.
 This will set poetry to install the environment in a new .venv folder inside of the python project (directory). :
 ```
 poetry config virtualenvs.in-project true
 ```
-Then run the following:
+The lock file is what dictates to poetry the dependency versions all users should adhere to.
+Toml lists the dependencies and versions for each.
+With these files confirmed in your repository download and run the following in your terminal:

 ```
 poetry install